 In mothering an intellectually disabled child there are significant costs.
 These costs straddle three spheres, the emotional - where love and care are psycho-socially questioned, the practical - where day to day care is carried out, and the socio political - where social intolerance and aversion to difficult differences are played out.
 None of these 'caring costs' are easily defined due to the messy nature of emotional work and love labouring.
 In thinking about mothering and being human, it is important to recognise that expectations during pregnancy and beyond can be full of hopes and dreams for a child's future.
 An intellectually disabled child's impairment will often fracture these dreams and hopeful expectations.
 Indeed this is just the tip of the iceberg when it comes to moderate and severe intellectual disability.
 Undeniably dashed hopes and emotional and practical costs feed the notion that disability is a burden to both the individual and society.
 This disability 'burden' is recognised and discussed via discourses on, for example, human need, capabilities, social justice and care ethics, genetics and a 'worthy' life.
 Sociologically we need to understand care and emotional support as well as what suffering means for families and their intellectually disabled children.
-In truth we still have some way to go as in certain realms of philosophy it remains fixed on the notion that intellectually disabled people can be likened to pigs and dogs when it comes to being human and this has a hugely negative impact upon mothering intellectually disabled children.
+In truth we still have some way to go as in certain realms of philosophy it remains fixed on the notion that intellectually disabled children.